Courses

 Visiting students can take this course as part of a Focus Area.

-The Wall Street Prep: Economics, Finance, and Analytics Focus Area is designed for students who want to gain a better understanding of finance, business, and the complexities of economic systems.
+The Foundations of Pre-Medicine Focus Area is a flexible program designed for students with an interest in the healthcare sector as well as those completing foundational prerequisite courses for graduate programs such as medicine and nursing.
 Students enhance their academic experience through specialized co-curricular activities exclusive to the city and earn a Certification of Participation.